PeerJ/groupdocs-php/examples/viewer/symfony2/README.md

 Congratulations!
 You're now ready to use our Viewer Example.

-If your webhost has hame symfony2, then you can open URL like this:
+If your webhost has name symfony2, then you can open URL like this:

     http://symfony2/app_dev.php/groupdocs/